 Months of entry

 As a dental practitioner, this course will give you the knowledge and skills necessary to use intravenous and inhalational sedation techniques on a wide range of anxious patients, including adults and children.
-We welcome students from all over the UK and Ireland.

 The Conscious Sedation in Dentistry PGDip aims to provide you with:

 - a systematic understanding of the theoretical principles that underpin conscious sedation and anxiety management in dentistry

 - a comprehensive practical understanding of clinical skills in techniques of intravenous and inhalational sedation, as applicable to UK practice in dentistry

 - an ability to critically evaluate the evidence-base and clinical issues involved in the safe independent practice of conscious sedation to the highest standard.